The Shadowy Site On A Shadowy Web

 Which albums and singles are still available?

 I believe both of Phono-Comb's CDs are in print.
-You should be able to order them from any store that will order indies.
+You should be able to order them online or from stores that will order indies.
 Don't know about the singles.

 Greek Buck's LP and CD are available from Comatonse Records.
 The Barely Pink tape and single (as well as the Greek Buck album and CD) are available from Art Metropole.